pellepelster/pages/pelle.io/content/pages/about.md

 hideSocial: true
 ---

-I am a Freelance Software Developer and Infrastructure Specialist.
+I am a Freelance **Software** Developer and **Infrastructure** specialist with a strong background in system administration and software development.
+Having experienced the shift from operating infrastructure in on‑site data centers towards cloud based offerings, helps me to pick the right technologies for the problem at hand.
+I have written operated and maintained software in a broad range of languages and technologies.

-I can help you to continuously deliver software to the cloud or on-premise, using test-first methodologies.
-With my experience from the transition of on-premise datacenters to cloud based solutions I can help you to migrate existing products and services to the cloud, or back.
+I enjoy designing **simple scalable** systems that can easily be adapted to changing requirements.
+I regularly operate services and third party applications 24/7 **on premise** and in the **cloud**.
+Due to my experience in system operation

-My operational background helps me to develop systems that are easy to operate, monitor and debug.
-I strongly believe in test driven development, both for software and infrastructure code.
+I design software with a strong focus on long term maintainability and ease of operation.
+I strongly believe in test‑first methodologies and continuous delivery to create short and valuable **feedback** cycles.
+I love taming the complexity of distributed systems with a big emphasis on creating a smooth **developer experience**.

-I enjoy diving into existing systems and to stabilize and overhaul the software, or it's infrastructure.
+**Security** is an integral and continuous part of my software development and operations approach.

 {{<icon-header-paragraph Ecosystems fa-leaf>}}
-Java (Spring Boot, Dropwizard), Kotlin, Python, JavaScript, Go, Typescript
+Java (Spring Boot, Dropwizard), Kotlin, Bash Python, JavaScript, PHP, Go, JavaScript, Typescript
 {{</icon-header-paragraph>}}

 {{<icon-header-paragraph "Technologies" fa-microchip>}}
-Linux, Ansible, Salt, Terraform, git, subversion, HiveMQ, VerneMQ, Helm, Consul, Vault, Nomad, Docker, Vagrant, Kibana, Grafana, ELK, GoCD, Jenkins, Gitlab, Github Actions, Concourse, PostgreSQL, Mysql, MariaDB, Keycloak
+Linux, Kubernetes, K3S, Ansible, Salt, Terraform/ToFu, git, subversion, HiveMQ, VerneMQ, Helm, Consul, Vault, Nomad, Docker, Vagrant, Kibana, Grafana, ELK, GoCD, Jenkins, TeamCity Gitlab, Github Actions, Concourse, PostgreSQL, Mysql, MariaDB, Keycloak, DataDog
 {{</icon-header-paragraph>}}

 {{<icon-header-paragraph "Networking & Protocols" fa-network-wired >}}